dotkernel/dotkernel/docs/Getting-Started/Installing-DotKernel3-Frontend.md

 ### Installing DotKernel3 Frontend

-After we chose the path for DotKernel3 (`dk` for this example) and which base package to use (`dot-frontend` for this example) it must be installed.
+After we chose the path for DotKernel3 (`dk` for this example) and which base package to use (`frontend` for this example) it must be installed.
 Therefore to install DotKernel3 (frontend) run the following command:

 `composer create-project dotkernel/frontend -s dev /path/to/dk3`